jsisolucoes/JSiQRCodeGenerator/README.md

-TJSiQRCodeGenFMX
+TJSiQRCodeGen
 =================

-TJSiQRCodeGenFMX is a non visual component for Firemonkey based on DelphiZXingQRCode;
+TJSiQRCodeGen is a non visual component for Firemonkey and VCL based on DelphiZXingQRCode;

 You can Generate a TBitmap with QRCode or link the result on an TImage;

 # Structure #
-TJSiQRCodeGenFMX
+TJSiQRCodeGenFMX / TJSiQRCodeGenVCL

   -Properties